Meet Mr. March Madness

 Jernsted has been honored outside of the NCAA as well.
 In 2001, Jernsted received the John W. Bunn Lifetime Achievement Award from the Naismith Memorial Basketball Hall of Fame, which is their highest and most prestigious honor outside of enshrinement.
 In 2010, Jernstedt was enshrined in the National Collegiate Basketball Hall of Fame.
 Most recently, Jernstedt was named the 2015 recipient of the U.S. Basketball Writers Association's Katha Quinn Award for service to the media and inspiration to journalism.

 Enjoy the Tournament, brothers - good luck with your brackets!
-As you watch your favorite team, enjoy the upsets, and cheer on that Cinderella - remember a Theta Chi helped to set the stage to make it all happen!
+As you watch your favorite teams, enjoy the upsets, and cheer on that Cinderella - remember a Theta Chi helped to set the stage to make it all happen!